Gabriel-Whatley/CPSC-4205-Group-2/README.md

 # Project Description
-This project is designed to allow memebrs of the medical field to review, add, and removed vaccines.
+This project is designed to allow members of the medical field to review, add, and removed vaccines.
 It aims to give users a central places to see all vacinnes associated with their office.
 We used flask and mongodb.